 - How does the franchisor help with marketing, lead generation, etc.?

 - Is there anyone working for you (life partner, kids) that isn’t on the payroll?

 - Do you find the income level you’re making is in line with what was disclosed to you in the FDD?

-This is an in-person meeting at the brand’s headquarters where you get to meet the executive team and get an in-person feel for the brand.
-This is often the final step – and allows you to meet the franchisor, and the franchisor gets to meet you in real life.
+This is an in-person meeting at the brand’s headquarters, where you get to meet the executive team and get an in-person feel for the brand.
+Attending a franchise discovery day is often the final step — and allows you to meet the franchisor, and the franchisor gets to meet you in real life.

 Take advantage of this day to really assess the franchisor as a business partner.
 Think, could you see yourself enjoying working with them for the next 5-10 years?
 Can you trust them?
 Good franchisors will be asking the same questions of you.

 And remember, while you’re inside the locations, really get a feel for what it’s like to be inside the business and if the atmosphere is exciting to you!